dhm-tech/3D-Arm-Design/README.md

-# 📐 3D CAD Project (Onshape to STEP)
+# 📐 3D CAD Project (Arm Design)

 This is a 3D CAD project designed using [Onshape](https://www.onshape.com/) and exported file for public review.

-## 📦 Download
+## 📂 Files Included
+- `3D_ARM.step` → The exported 3D CAD file
+- `arm_pictures.png` → Preview image of the arm design

+## 🌐 Live View on Onshape
-You can download the 3D model from this link:
+You can view the 3D model directly via Onshape here:
 - (https://tinyurl.com/3D-onshape)

 ## 📄 Description